top of page

 I started my graduate research position last summer, and since I've had the chance to do some light lab trainings, orientations, and volunteering out in the field with a few adjacent research groups in the GGE.
 I ended the summer with an amazing trip with my cohort and grad student mentors to some of the natural reserves associated with UCD (see photos taken at Point Reyes and the Bodega Marine Lab).
 I missed the second half of the trip to attend my best friend's wedding the weekend before classes started.
 As part of some of my coursework and volunteer opportunities, I got to help sample fish from estuarine (Suisun Marsh CWS monitoring) and marine (Bodega Bay CCFRP) habitats, and benthic macroinvertebrates (Putah Creek).
 Although my car transmission failied, I was lucky to learn about a good back-up plan from my advidsor, the bus system!
 Riding the bus turned out to be an efficient and economical alternative to driving to campus everyday-- plus it got me riding my big-wheel kick scooter all over campus and the city of Davis, which was fun.

 AND THEN... to put it candidly, a BUNCH of unexpected challenges came up immediately following the start of my first quarter of classes.
 I became sick with a second bout of COVID-19, but this time it was more severe with acute symptoms.
 COVID symptoms took me out for much of the Fall quarter, with more health challenges to follow, including extreme fatigue, weakness, and what everyone calls "brain fog," although I have now learned that what I am still experiencing (almost an entire year later) is more than just a fog.
 Fortunately, I have an extremely amazing care team and support network both on and off campus that helped me get through many health and financial challenges that followed acute COVID.
-Quite recently, I've received a ton of useful information and more clarity about my conditions and how to work with them within the realm of graduate school.
+Quite recently, I've received a some useful information and a little more clarity about my conditions and how to potentially work through them within the realm of graduate school.

 As I was continuing to recover from several physical and neurological ailments throughout the first academic year, my care team, advisor, lab team, close friends (even a few in my program), loving partner and family members helped me continue on when I became discouraged.
 I even had the chance to get involved in some extracurriculars and outreach activities along the way, like STEM squad (an afterschool mentorig program), a scientific communication art show (a great outreach opportunity in the GGE), student groups, an E&E prospective graduate student mentoring program, and panels for Sac State undergraduates and incoming UCD graduate students in GGE.
 To top off this summer and my birthday week, I recently heard that I was nominated as my graduate group's student co-chair, and I look forward to getting involved and helping out our program.
 I've also been able to secure some research funding and a teaching position for my second year, so things are definitely coming together.
 I really needed these wins after the loss of our beloved one-of-a-kind cat/son Dio earlier this summer.
 With all of the heartbreak and grieving, Dio managed to summon our guardian angel-- Mya-- a kitten with enough spunk and sweetness to keep me and Louie sane as we heal from such a great loss of our baby boy cat.
 I am looking forward to continuing to recover and recharge after wrapping up a couple of remaining exams and classwork from when I fell behind.
 With all that I have learned and perservered through this year, I look forward to the growth, progress, and excitement that the remainder of the summer and coming school year has in store.